Froelichia floridana (Prairie Cottonweed)

 Detailed Information

-Dense spikes 1 to 4 inches long of small, conical flowers set in a tight spiral, with 5 flowers completing one turn of the stem; about 18 flowers per 1/3 inch of spike.
-The fused petals open into a small cream star with an orange-brown center at the opening.
-Blooms become densely woolly with two lateral wings.
-Flower spike will grow to a length of 3 to 4 inches at maturity but earlier blooms fall from the stalk as they mature.
-A plant typically has a few to several spikes on a few branching stems, often with 1 to 4 spikes along the stem, the largest spike at the end of the stem.
+[photo of flowers] Dense spikes 1 to 4 inches long of small, conical flowers set in a tight spiral, with 5 flowers completing one turn of the stem; about 18 flowers per 1/3 inch of spike.
+Flowers lack petals but are formed by a calyx densely covered in woolly hairs that has a small creamy colored star-shaped opening at the tip with an orange-brown center.
+Inside the tube is a column of stamens and a single style.
+Flowers bloom from the bottom of the spike up, a spike growing to a length of 3 to 4 inches at maturity but earlier blooms fall from the stalk as they mature.
+A plant typically has a few to several spikes on a few branching stems, often with 1 to 4 spikes along the stem, the largest spike at the tip of the stem; the terminal spikes typically become nodding.

 Notes: